koii-network/docs/tutorials/erc20-reward/smart-contract.md

 **3. Compiling the Smart Contract**

-Efficiently compile your smart contract by clicking on the Solidity compiler icon situated in the left panel.
+Efficiently compile your smart contract by clicking the Solidity compiler icon in the left panel.
 Initiate the compilation process by clicking the **"Compile MyToken.sol"** button.

 ![Compile](./img/compile.png)

 **4. Deploying the Contract**

-Click on the Deploy icon on the left panel, inject your Ethereum browser wallet and click the "Deploy" button to deploy the contract.
-You'll be re-directed to sign the transaction with your Ethereum browser wallet.
+Click the Deploy icon on the left panel, inject your Ethereum browser wallet, and click the "Deploy" button to deploy the contract.
+You'll be redirected to sign the transaction with your Ethereum browser wallet.

 ![Deploy](./img/deploy.png)